blynkkk/blynkkk.github.io/BlynkFirmware.md

 ### Blynk.syncAll()

-Request server to send the most recent values for all widgets.
-In other words, all analog/digital pin states will be restored and every virtual pin will generate BLYNK_WRITE event.
+Requests all stored on the server latest values for all widgets.
+All analog/digital/virtual pin values and states will be set to the latest stored value.
+Every virtual pin will generate BLYNK_WRITE() event.

 ```cpp
 BLYNK_CONNECTED() {